Wholesome Easy Chapter Books for Girls Ages 6 – 9 (No Sassiness)

 I just wrote an easy chapter book list for boys with NO potty humor or sassiness.
 Many of you asked me for a similar list for girls.
-Because often (not always), girls and boys are interested in different topics and types stories so I’m making this new list for girls.
+Because often, girls and boys are interested in different topics and types stories so I’m making this new list for girls.
 If you’re looking for wholesome easy chapter books for girls about polite kids who aren’t sassy or rude, you’re going to want to know about these books.

 Please comment with any other title suggestions!
 I always learn so much from you, too.